 Wrapping Up: Stay Safe Online

 Whenever you use the internet to access different websites, you should make sure that they have SSL protection or “https.”
 If it’s your home computer causing problems, then you should immediately look at a trusted antivirus such as Microsoft Defender or a complete cyber-security solution like Norton 360 Deluxe.
 For businesses, your system probably needs a more complex solution.
-You can look to NIST and Cybrary for more resources.
+You can look at NIST and Cybrary for more resources.